2024 Board of Directors Meeting - June 2

 Africa Humanism

 Hank updates the directors on our relationships in Africa.
-In 2023, four humanist leaders in South Africa, Uganda, Kenya, and Zambia were angry at HuMAN.
+In 2023, four humanist leaders from four different SubSaharan nations were angry at HuMAN.
 Two of them were recently de-funded by HuMAN for corruption; the other two were their allies.
 The furious foursome tried to “cancel” Hank and HuMAN with accusations and threats on Facebook.
 HuMAN was accused (ridiculously) of funding only selected favorites in our attempt to establish “cartels” to “take over Africa.”
 Hank also caused an uproar when he publicly accused one accuser as “mentally ill.” the entire attack, Hank explains at the Board meeting, ended when our primary foe - the South African humanist, died suddenly of a stroke.
 Our relationships in Africa have been positive and peaceful ever since.
 This is aided by the presence of of Saliu Olumide Saheed, of Nigeria, who is now assisting us as Africa Director.

 Update on Partnerships